DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/CommonSeries/stack.md

 ---
 ---
 ##### shortDescription
-Specifies which stack the series should belongs to.
+Specifies which stack the series should belong to.
 Applies only to *stacked bar* and *full-stacked bar* series.

 ##### propertyOf
 dxChartSeriesTypes.StackedBarSeries,dxChartSeriesTypes.FullStackedBarSeries